Money Saving Hacks from an Extreme Cheapskate – What makes someone an extreme cheapskate? Learn the best tips to take your finances to the next level!

-They know exactly how much money they have in their checking account and their savings account and any other place that they keep their money at any given time.
+They know exactly how much money they have in their checking account, their savings account and any other place that they keep their money at any given time.
 Extreme cheapskates live by a very strict budget and they enjoy that.
 No really… they actually like it that way!

 They are not comparing themselves to everyone around them.

 So many people are always trying to keep up with the Joneses.
 Not Extreme Cheapskates!
 They are just as happy with everything they have as they possibly could be.
-They aren’t trying to keep up with anybody. this left them be content, happy, and cash flush.
+They aren’t trying to keep up with anybody.
+This lets them be content, happy, and cash flush.

 They’re always thinking about money.